Cardinal Health Acquisitions & Mergers

 © History Oasis

-The strategic acquisition enabled Cardinal Health to significantly bolster its presence in the independent pharmacy market by an estimated 40 percent.
+The acquisition boosted Cardinal Health's independent pharmacy market share by 40 percent.

 YONG YU